Skip to content

 >1. governance.md - The Hierarchy Enforcer

-- Global Rules apply to all projects and sessions.
-They function as the "Constitution" of the agent.
+• Global Rules apply to all projects and sessions.
+They're the agent's constitution.

 This tells the agent explicitly that global rules are non-negotiable constraints.